stephenverderame/cpp_book/src/templates/policies.md

 };
 ```

 There's a few problems with this approach.
-Firstly, we cannot have templated virtual functions.
+Firstly, we cannot have template virtual functions.
 This means we'd need to manually create comparators for every type of arguments we'd want to support.
 Instead of an interface, we could accept a generic `std::function` to ameliorate that.
-Secondly, we are a bit limited.
 What if we wanted to have a per node locking system to improve the concurrency of the list?
-We could make the threading policy follow the *prototype* OOP pattern.
+A solution could be to make the threading policy follow the *prototype* OOP pattern.
 Notice how this OOP approach however requires 2 parallel hierarchies, and because of the nature of polymorphism, indirection due to dynamic dispatch.
 This might be manageable, but what if we decide to make allocation something the user can control?
 Once again we'd be off creating another set of parallel class hierarchies.

 We can make OOP work, but a better solution, especially when we're already dealing with generic code is to use policies.
 Customizable behaviors such as object allocation, comparators, threading, different algorithm implementations, etc. can be *policies* passed as template arguments.
 Each policy would adhere to a certain concept allowing the usage of many different, unrelated types.
 For example, a threading policy would no longer have to have a `lock()` function returning an implementation of a specific interface, but rather any object adhering to a certain concept.
 In our previous example, the concept would simply be `Destructible`.

 ```C++
 #include <mutex>